IT-Academy-BCN/ita-challenges-backend/itachallenge-score/README_CUSTOM_JRE.md

 - jdk.charsets
 - java.desktop

+Note: other modules not specified during the process may also be automatically included.
+This may be due to default and essential modules or to included modules that have internal dependencies that require other modules.

 #### 2.2.
 Run the jlink command

 Use ```jlink``` to generate the custom JRE by running the following command inside the container: